Borwe/near-bnb/README.md

 # NEAR-BNB

-An implementation for managing housing similar to how BNB works.
+An implementation for managing housing similar to how Air-BNB works.

 ### How it works:

-- Each owner of the house generates a contract for their own house.
+- Each owner of the house generates a contract for their own house or unit.
-- Each house, get's a contract.
+- Each house or unit, get's a contract.
 - A user/renter can then book to rent the house at a specific date
 - The user/renter should verify ownership at the place before entering.
 - Currency used is NEAR.